syncfusion-content/blazor-docs/blazor/gantt-chart/pdf-export.md

 ### Through event

 The PDF export functionality allows you to export only specific columns from the Gantt chart, rather than exporting all columns by default.
-This can be achieved by using the `Columns` argument in the [PdfExporting](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttEvents-1.html#Syncfusion_Blazor_Gantt_GanttEvents_1_PdfExporting) event, using the [PdfExportEventArgs](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.PdfExportEventArgs.html#Syncfusion_Blazor_Gantt_PdfExportEventArgs) class.
+This can be achieved by using the `Columns` argument in the [PdfExporting](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttEvents-1.html#Syncfusion_Blazor_Gantt_GanttEvents_1_PdfExporting) event.

 The following code demonstrates how to use the `PdfExporting` event to export specific columns of the Gantt chart to a PDF document,